There are so many incredible benefits of painting for children which makes this art form so much more than just colourful fun for kids!

 They can spray large surfaces of paper from rolls, cardboard boxes and fabrics.

 Use watercolour sets that range in offerings from a few primary colours to a wider assortment of tones.

-On absorbent paper, let your child experiment with mixing colours.
+On absorbent paper, let children experiment with mixing colours.
 Have low cups of water available for rinsing brushes in between colours.